lagbolt/library/TechServices.md

 What use is the catalog?

-If the catalog HAS value, it will ADD value whenever the collection is relevant to another library activity.
+If the catalog **has** value, it will **add** value whenever the collection is relevant to another library activity.
 The activity doesn't even need to be book related.
 If a local potter is doing a pottery demonstration, the promotional materials could include a QR code to search the catalog for materials on pottery.

 There are three threads running through this section:
 * using other library functions to promote the catalog